svenpetersen1965/C64-Diagnostic-Rev.-586220-Harness/README.md

 # C128 diagnostics
 They keyboard PCB for the C128 is released now and included in this repository.

+The <b>C128D and C128D-CR</b> require a longer cable (1m) between the user port PCB and the Cassette port dongle.
+Both work with the <b>C128D Diagnostic Rev. 785260</b>.
+The keyboard ribbon cable should be 90cm for the C128D.

 The <b>C128D-CR</b> does not provide +5V at the keyboard D-Sub jack.
 The keyboard dongle <b>does not work</b> here.
 A solution needs to be developed.

 I have noticed, that not all female D-Sub connectors provide a proper contact with the pin header on the C128 mainboard.
 Please keep this in mind.
 The recommended type is Amphenol DB25S064TLF (Digikey 609-1519-ND).